 The packings are to be compressed so as to give the necessary tightness effect for all expected operating conditions.
-Special consideration shall be given to the packing arrangement in ships with large relative movements between hatch covers and coamings or between hatch cover sections.
+Special consideration is to be given to the packing arrangement in ships with large relative movements between hatch covers and coamings or between hatch cover sections.
+The specification or grade of the packing material is to be indicated on the drawings.